hspsh/labella/backend/README.md

 There are verb named services which execute business case.
 Of course there are also controllers.
 TemplateCRUD is a controller, and a repository - Spring Data Rest magic.
-MainConfiguration constructs whole application + Spring Scanning magic.
+MainConfiguration constructs whole application + Spring Scanning magic for Controllers and Repositories.

 The more you know Spring the better.